Alcohol on the low FODMAP Diet

 • Lime juice

-Long term effects of alcohol on the digestive system
+Long-term effects of alcohol on the digestive system

 We have provided you with some useful information and tips on how to enjoy alcohol with IBS in the long term.
 However, it is important to highlight that alcohol can damage the parts of your digestive system, including the mouth, oesophagus, and stomach.

-It can put you at greater risk of developing certain types of cancers, such as mouth and throat cancers.
-It may also cause damage to the lining of the digestive system and damage the muscles that prevent food from coming back up – this means you can get acid reflux (14).
+It may also cause damage to the lining of the digestive system and damage the muscles that prevent food from coming back up – this means you can get acid reflux (20).

 IBS and alcohol – what is the overall advice?

-The British Society of Gastroenterology advises that people with IBS should reduce their alcohol intake.
-The evidence suggests that people with IBS should try to have less than two units of alcohol per day, having at least two alcohol-free days per week (13).
+Whilst The British Dietetic Association suggests that people with IBS should try to have less than two units of alcohol per day, and have at least two alcohol-free days per week (21).

 Some top tips to reduce alcohol-induced IBS symptoms are: